leonardogargani/vulkan_car_simulator/README.md

 ## Goal

+The goal of the project is stated as follows:
-Design a simulator of a car that navigates on a non-flat environment.
+> Design a simulator of a car that navigates in a non-flat environment.
+>

-The point of view has to be in third person and the 3D model of the car has to be aligned with the terrain.
+> The point of view has to be in third person and the 3D model of the car has to be aligned with the terrain.

 ## Run instruction